The Internet

 All

-All children will know why we use the Internet.
+All children will know why we use the internet and the browsers.

 Some